alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 - Root cluster: ח-צ-ה / ח-י-ץ ("divide/enclose/exclude") — attested throughout Biblical Hebrew (chetzi, chatzot, chatzer, mechitza).
 This is a real lexical anchor, not just shape-reading.

-Bottom line
+### Bottom Line
-- "Fence" is a shape-reading of the letter glyph — but it can anchored by changing the `tav` to a `tsade`  חצה/חיץ root cluster.
+- "Fence" is a shape-reading of the letter glyph — but it can be anchored by reading the final letter as a *tsade* instead of a *tav*: the חצה / חיץ root cluster.

 ---